-(1) "Health care facility," "health care worker," "human immunodeficiency virus," and "infected health care worker" are defined at $\S$ 22-11A-60.
+(1) "Health care facility," "health care worker," "human immunodeficiency virus," and "infected health care worker" are defined at § 22-11A-60.

-(2) "HIV," "AIDS," and "HIV infection" pertaining to reporting "notifiable diseases" are defined at § 22-11A-50.
+(2) "HIV," "AIDS," and "HIV infection" are defined at $\S$ 22-11A-50.

-(3) "Invasive procedure" and "invasive dental procedures" are defined at $\S$ 22-11A-60.
+(3) "Invasive procedure," and "invasive dental procedures" are defined at § 22-11A-60.

-(4) Sexually transmitted diseases, which are designated by the State Board of Health, are recognized and declared to be contagious, infectious, and communicable diseases and dangerous to the public health. § 22-11A-13.
+(4) Sexually transmitted diseases (STDs), which are designated by the State Board of Health, are recognized and declared to be contagious, infectious, and communicable diseases and dangerous to the public health. § 22-11A-13.

-(1) Any physician or laboratory worker who diagnoses or treats a case of sexually transmitted disease (STD) (see Definitions (4)) shall make a confidential report to the state or local health officer.
-Any person who violates this shall be guilty of a misdemeanor and may be fined. $\S$ 22-11A-14.
+(1) Any physician or laboratory worker who diagnoses or treats a case of a STD (see Definitions (4)) shall make a confidential report to the state or local health officer.
+Any person who violates this shall be guilty of a misdemeanor and may be fined. § 22-11A-14.

-(2) Any person afflicted with a STD who shall knowingly transmit, or assume the risk of transmitting, or do any act which will likely transmit such a disease to another person shall be guilty of a Class C misdemeanor. § 22-11A-21.
+(2) Any person afflicted with a STD who knowingly transmits, assumes the risk of transmitting, or does any act which will likely transmit such a disease to another person shall be guilty of a Class C misdemeanor. § 22-11A-21.

-(3) All information, reports, and medical records concerning persons infected STDs shall be confidential and shall not be subject to public inspection or admission into evidence in any court.
+(3) All information, reports, and medical records concerning persons infected with STDs shall be confidential and shall not be subject to public inspection or admission into evidence in any court.
 Anyone who violates this shall be guilty of a Class C misdemeanor. § 22-11A-22.